If your child has

 Together, you’ll talk about the behaviors that are most challenging at school or at home.
 Those might be things like talking out of turn, not finishing homework, or having angry outbursts.

 The therapist will help you come up with a plan for you and your child to follow that addresses the most troublesome behaviors.
 The plans are based on a system of rewards and consequences.
 (That’s why it’s important for your child to be there.
-You’ll need his help to come up with rewards that are really motivating!)
+You’ll need your child’s help to come up with rewards that are really motivating!)

 Next, you’ll create a chart listing the specific actions your child needs to take.
-These should be clear, concrete and measurable, so your child knows exactly what the expectations are.
+These should be clear, concrete, and measurable, so your child knows exactly what the expectations are.

-Once you start using the chart, you’ll meet with the psychologist on a weekly basis—without your child.
+Once you start using the chart, you’ll meet with the psychologist on a weekly basis — without your child.
 The purpose of those sessions is to talk about how things are going, troubleshoot problems, and adjust the plan as needed.
 In essence, the therapist will be training you to be the “therapist” at home.
 Once a month, your child will join you at those sessions.

 Behavior therapy takes a very businesslike approach to helping kids with ADHD change how they act and respond to situations.
 One of the goals is to eliminate arguing at home and give kids the motivation to change without parents being so involved.